rcallaby/genUserName/CONTRIBUTING.md

-Certainly!
-Here is a `CONTRIBUTING.md` file for your `genUserName` repository:

----

-# Contributing to genUserName
+# Contributing to the repository.

 Thank you for considering contributing to genUserName!
 This project aims to help create a series of unique usernames based on a dictionary or file supplied by the user.
 The project is written in C.